Corporate Social Responsibility and Bank Stability in Vietnam

 Abstract

-This study investigates the relationship between corporate social responsibility (CSR) adoption and bank stability in Vietnam from 2016 to 2022.
-We developed a novel CSR index using a mixed-methods.
-First, we conducted a survey to identify the important factors affecting the banks’ CSR activities.
-Then, we employed the entropy method to construct the CSR index for the sampled banks.
-Finally, the method of moment’s quantile regression (MMQR) is used to examine this relationship.
+This study investigates the relationship between corporate social responsibility (CSR) and bank stability in Vietnam from 2016 to 2022 using the method of moments quantile regression (MMQR).
 The results show a U-shaped relationship between CSR and bank stability at location-based and across quantiles; however, mixed findings are obtained for different CSR components at different quantiles.
 Specifically, responsibilities to customers and the environment first mitigate but later improve bank stability.
-Contradictory, the findings indicate an inverted U-shaped relationship between product and service responsibility and bank stability, implying that aggressive pursuits of sustainable products may increase bank instability.
-Our findings still hold when running several robustness checks.
-Our study suggests that Vietnamese banks generally should focus more on their responsibility to society and the community to promote financial stability.
-State-owned commercial banks should approach managers’ responsibility in their plan cautiously and prudently to avoid quiet-life behaviours.
-Meanwhile, listed banks should emphasize their responsibility to customers, products and services, and employees in developing successful CSR strategies.
-This study would add more evidence to the existing literature on whether CSR may impact different levels of bank stability.
+However, the findings indicate an inverted U-shaped relationship between product and service responsibility and bank stability, implying that aggressive pursuits of sustainable products may increase bank instability.
+Our findings still hold under several robustness checks.

 Downloads